mv1801/relieve/README.md

 then chat can happen between Doctor and User(patient)

-#### google oauth 2.0 will not work on 'http://13.234.93.154:8000/' but works locally (localhost).
+## google oauth 2.0 will not work on 'http://13.234.93.154:8000/' but works locally (localhost).

-### email activation feature for registration may not work on given link ('http://13.234.93.154:8000/') due to google security issues but works locally
+## email activation feature for registration may not work on given link ('http://13.234.93.154:8000/') due to google security issues but works locally

+For paytm payment gateway:-

+USERNAME: test

+PASSWORD: test

+Bank: andhra bank